-The Internal Audit Department supervises, among others, the proper functioning and internal control on behalf of the Executive Chairman, through the Financial Department.
-Supervision of the performance of the Internal Audit Department corresponds to the Audit Committee, so that it reports its activities to said Committee, which also authorises its annual budget and proposes the remuneration targets of the Internal Audit Director.
-Likewise, the Audit Committee, together with the Appointments and Remuneration Committee, is responsible for assessing the annual performance of the Audit Director, for the purpose of remuneration.
+The Internal Audit Department ensures, amongst others, the proper functioning and internal control reporting to the Financial Department.

+Supervision of the performance of the Internal Audit Department corresponds to the Audit Committee, so that it reports it activities to said Committee, which also authorises its annual budget and proposes its work plan and remuneration targets of the internal Audit Director.
+Likewise, the Audit Committee, together with the Appointments and Remuneration Committee, is responsible for the annual performance of the Internal Audit Director, for remuneration purposes.

-41. The head of the unit handling the internal audit function should present an annual work programme to the Audit Committee, inform it directly of any incidents arising during its implementation and submit an activities report at the end of each year.
+41. The head of the unit in their internal auditing role submits to the Audit Committee their Work Plan for the year, informing the same in-person of any incidents arising during its development and submit an activities report at the end of each financial year.

-42. The Audit Committee should have the following functions over and above those legally assigned:
+42. The Audit Committee have the following functions over and above those legally assigned: